Are libraries a priority in a downturn?

 He said: "We have had a very positive experience over the years with tendering services so we thought we'd explore that.

-"We've had expressions of interest from over 30 organisations around the world who run libraries in different ways so we're exploring that as a way of enhancing the service and do it more cheaply."'I was appalled'
+"We've had expressions of interest from over 30 organisations around the world who run libraries in different ways so we're exploring that as a way of enhancing the service and do it more cheaply."

 However, in 2010 Wandsworth did consider the closure of one local library when initially faced with spending cuts - York Gardens Library in Latchmere Ward.